mahirul101/PingPongJava/README.md

 ## Description:

-The following is a GIF represeting a short gameplay of the program:
+The following is a GIF representing a short gameplay of the program:

 ![](PingPong.gif)